Making an Action Figure Trenchcoat

 Sin #3: Lining the faux-leather in the front of the garment is obviously a good idea, so the jacket looks nice hanging open.
 I would have used black quilting cotton for a figure of this scale.
 Our mystery sewist used corduroy.
 Corduroy is waaaay too thick to use for a doll or figure, unless you deliberately account for that bulk.
 They hadn't, as far as I could tell.

 Requiem Art has a very nice action-figure trenchcoat pattern here, but I was hesitant to purchase it because my friend's figure is a bit bigger than 6" scale and I might as well make a whole new pattern as scale it up.
-This meant working from scratch, so I've documented what I did in case anyone wants to try their hand at this.
-I'm using photos from the process for the larger figure, because I didn't take photos of the process with the smaller figure.
+This meant working from scratch.
+Sadly, I have no photos of making the pattern, but you can follow the instructions here or the video here if you want to do it yourself.
+If you do, make sure to cut the tape off very carefully so you don't scratch up your figure.

 After the sloper comes an actual pattern.
 I decided to draft a 1/4" seam allowance, which I would then trim back after sewing each seam.
 This part just required a ruler and some tracing paper.
 I carefully measured out 1/4" from the edges of the sloper, then drew a pattern, using the ruler to get straight lines for the seams that needed to be straight.
 I could have used a French curve to make the curved parts super-smooth, but at this scale it's not that hard to draw a smooth curve.
 (At American Girl-scale, or patterning for human clothing, I absolutely would have used that French curve.)